pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

     @savefig 04_airqual_area_subplot.png
     axs = air_quality.plot.area(figsize=(12, 4), subplots=True)

-Separate subplots for each of the data columns is supported by the ``subplots`` argument of the ``plot`` functions.
+Separate subplots for each of the data columns are supported by the ``subplots`` argument of the ``plot`` functions.
 The builtin options available in each of the pandas plot functions that are worthwhile to have a look.